siegerts/xiegerts.com/content/post/browser-extension-genai-key-prompts/index.md

 - [Browser extension](https://github.com/siegerts/dossi-ext)
 - [Web app and API](https://github.com/siegerts/dossi-app)

 The extension is available in the [Chrome Web Store](https://chromewebstore.google.com/detail/ogpcmecajeghflaaaennkmknfpeghffm).

+If you have any questions or feedback, feel free to reach out on [X @siegerts](https://x.com/siegerts).